From understanding expenses to starting a limited company, our downloadable business guides can help you.

 So why do people still struggle to file on time?
 HMRC are very good at reminding people through adverts, emails, letters and even texts.
-And if you have an accountant they should be informing you of the benefits of filing early to avoid last-minute panic.
+If you have an accountant, they should be informing you of the benefits of filing early to avoid last-minute panic, too.
 It can’t be that it’s just quite dull, can it?

-There are things that can go wrong when you’re doing your online Self Assessment and these can contribute to the last-minute filing panic, or even to missing the deadline altogether.
+There are things that can go wrong when you’re doing your online Self Assessment which contribute to the last-minute filing panic, or even to missing the deadline altogether.

 It will cost you time for things like forgetting your password, losing your Unique Taxpayer Reference (UTR), or misplacing your Government Gateway ID.
 You shouldn’t underestimate the delays that this can cause, from up to two hours for messing up your password to ten or more days if you need to completely restart the registration process.

 If you need any extra help, such as being reminded of your UTR (this should be on any correspondence you’ve had previously from HMRC), the wait for getting through to HMRC’s phone support can differ dramatically depending on the time of year that you’re contacting them.
 If you’re ringing in the last week of January, you’re probably going to be listening to muzak while you wait on hold for quite some time.

 Obviously, these strict security features are designed to keep your private details safe but they can make for a very frustrating user experience if you’ve left things to the last minute.